anaalvarez02/whats-the-matter/README.md

 # whats-the-matter
 Here is the code for Digital Arts Project for the course _IS52055A: Digital Arts Project 2_ at Goldsmiths, University of London. \
 \
+This project is an interactive, screen-based reimagining of a creation myth, but with a twist.
+Instead of the separation of matter, I’m presenting its entanglement as the reason for existence.
+This concept is based off Lynn Margulis’ Symbiogenesis Theory.
+\
 The files uploaded in this GitHub Repository are the only ones needed to create the _openFrameworks_ project.
 Simply download the repository and drag the folder to the _openFrameworks_ project generator.
 However, in order for this project to work properly it also needs a Kinect V1 Sensor.
 Otherwise, the hand detection will not be possible. \
 \
 Here are some links to WIP videos as well as the resulting installation at the 2022 DAC Degree Show _Ephemerence_.